Myself in the Riser Argo float lab at University of Washington (credit: Dennis Wise)

 • February 2019: A new paper led by Earle Wilson at UW, titled “Winter upper-ocean stability and ice–ocean feedbacks in the sea ice–covered Southern Ocean,” is out in Journal of Physical Oceanography.
 For more details on our study, see Research.

-• January 2019: Over the next few months, I will be presenting live shows on polar oceanography in the Willard Smith Planetarium at the Pacific Science Center in Seattle.
+• January 2019: Throughout the next year, I will be presenting live shows on polar oceanography in the Willard Smith Planetarium at the Pacific Science Center in Seattle.
 This opportunity is thanks to PacSci’s Science Communication Fellowship.